Areas of Expertise

 - Conservation Biology

-Along with Dr. Shannen Robson (Vertebrate Zoology Collections Manager), Eric is responsible for overseeing the maintenance utilization of the Museum’s extensive collections of vertebrate specimens.
-Eric is a member of several professional organizations, including the International Biogeography Society, Southwestern Association of Naturalists, Wildlife Society, and American Society of Mammalogists.
+Along with Dr. Shannen Robson (Vertebrate Zoology Collections Manager), Rickart is responsible for overseeing the maintenance utilization of the Museum’s extensive collections of vertebrate specimens.
+Rickart is a member of several professional organizations, including the International Biogeography Society, Southwestern Association of Naturalists, Wildlife Society, and American Society of Mammalogists.
 He is a past editor for the Journal of Mammalogy.